0xProject/0x-docs/docs/tx-relay-api/tx-relay-faq.md

 For gasless swaps, the following **sell** token lists are supported:

 - On Ethereum Mainnet, Tx Relay supports only selling ERC-20 tokens that are on [Uniswap's Token List](https://tokenlists.org/token-list?url=https://gateway.ipfs.io/ipns/tokens.uniswap.org).
 Note, you can **buy** any token on Ethereum, provided the `sellToken` is on Uniswap Tokenlist
-- On Polygon, Tx Relay supports selling all tokens that [Swap API](/0x-swap-api/introduction) supports on Polygon
+- On Polygon and Arbitrum, Tx Relay supports selling all tokens that [Swap API](/0x-swap-api/introduction) supports.

 Note, the only trades Tx Relay CANNOT support are those where end-user is trying to sell a native token from their wallet (eg: selling ETH on Mainnet, or selling MATIC on Polygon).
 This is because native tokens are typically not ERC-20s, so they do not support the `transferFrom` function, which the metatransaction relay system underlying Tx Relay utilizes.
 In this case, we’d recommend using the [Swap API](https://docs.0x.org/0x-api-swap/api-references/get-swap-v1-quote), wherein the user will pay for the gas of the transaction, with the chain’s native token.
 Otherwise, you can recommend your users to wrap their ETH into WETH (or equivalent, in other chains).